dart-archive/www.dartlang.org/src/site/tools/dartdocgen/index.markdown

 ### Generate documentation {#generate}

-Here is a simple example of using docgen to generate docs on the command line.
+Here is a simple example of using dartdocgen to generate docs on the command line.
 The docs are generated from the source code in the `lib` directory.